 -

-Skin Allergies - What is it?
+- What is it?
 Bully breeds often have sensitive skin that can react adversely to various allergens such as food, pollen, or parasites.

 - Symptoms: Red, inflamed skin, excessive scratching, and hair loss.